lp161993/SQL-Portfolio/8 Week Data Challenge /README.md

    WHERE WEEK_NUMBER BETWEEN G.CUTOFF-12 AND G.CUTOFF+11
    GROUP BY CALENDAR_YEAR, WEEK_NUMBER
  );

- WITH DIVINE AS (SELECT H.CALENDAR_YEAR,
+/*Calculating the collective sales for Pre and Post 4 and 12 weeks for a given calendar year */ WITH DIVINE AS (SELECT H.CALENDAR_YEAR,
     SUM(CASE WHEN WEEK_NUMBER BETWEEN G.CUTOFF-4 AND G.CUTOFF-1 THEN H.SALES END) AS PRE_FOUR_WEEK_SALES,
     SUM(CASE WHEN WEEK_NUMBER BETWEEN G.CUTOFF AND G.CUTOFF+3 THEN H.SALES END) AS POST_FOUR_WEEK_SALES,